JavaScriptKC/workshop/labs/HTTP.md

    server.listen(8080);
    ```
+5. Launch your server at the command line: ```node server.js```

-5. Open your browser and navigate to http://localhost:8080 (replace 8080 with whatever port you chose if different).
+6. Open your browser and navigate to http://localhost:8080 (replace 8080 with whatever port you chose if different).
 You will notice that your browser seems to hang and will eventually timeout.
 This is because our HTTP is not yet doing anything useful with the incoming connection.
 Let's start by responding to the request with a 200 HTTP status code.

    Here's where we are so far.